-- The basic unit of the geometry, composed by an arbitrary number of regions, must be described in full detail in the body and region data. - Additional body and region data must also be provided to describe "container" regions representing the "boxes", or lattice cells, wherein the basic unit has to be replicated.
-No material assignment is needed for these lattice-cell regions. - A roto-translation must be defined (option ROT-DEFI, (p.
-227) and associated with each lattice to provide the transformation bringing from any point and direction inside each lattice cell to the corresponding point and direction in the basic unit.
+- Additional body and region data must also be provided to describe "container" regions representing the "boxes", or lattice cells, wherein the basic unit has to be replicated.
+No material assignment is needed for these lattice-cell regions.

+- A roto-translation must be defined (option ROT-DEFI, (p.
+218) and associated with each lattice to provide the transformation bringing from any point and direction inside each lattice cell to the corresponding point and direction in the basic unit.
 Alternatively, a user routine (LATTIC, see 13.2.10) can be written for the same purpose. - The LATTICE card itself identifies the lattice cells and establishes the correspondence between region number and lattice cell number, where the region number is the sequential number in the region table, and the lattice cell number is that used in the tracking to address the transformation routine, and is chosen by the user.
 Contiguous numbering is recommended for memory management reasons, but is not mandatory.
 Non-contiguous numbering can be done using several LATTICE cards.